Developing an Interest Group

 - a tentative one-year plan of objectives and activities.

-- Once the IG application is received, the IG Chair, and possibly other NASP members/staff, will review it.
+- Once the IG application is received, the IG subcommittee chair, and possibly other NASP members/staff, will review it.
 Feedback will be provided to the proposed IG Coordinator.
-The IG Chair will then submit the proposed charter, as amended, to the Executive Council for review and submission to the Delegate Assembly if deemed appropriate.
+The IG subcommittee chair will then submit the proposed charter, as amended, to the Executive Council for review and submission to the Delegate Assembly if deemed appropriate.

 - Formal acceptance of an IG application, initiating all rights and benefits of full IG status, will occur with a positive recommendation by a simple majority vote of the Executive Council and final approval by simple majority of the Delegate Assembly.
 Such deliberations will be based upon the information in the IG application and a determination that the IG purposes are consistent with those of NASP and do not duplicate the purposes of functions of any existing NASP committee, task force, or other IG.